translate/pootle/docs/server/commands.rst

 You must run this command after running scripts that modify translation files directly on the file system.

-``update_stores`` has an extra command line option ``--keep`` that will prevent it from overwriting any existing translation in the database, thus only updating new translations and discovering new files and strings.
+``update_stores`` has an extra command line option ``--keep`` that will prevent it from overwriting any existing translation in the database, thus only updating new translations, removing obsolete strings and discovering new files and strings.

+.. versionchanged:: 2.5.1

+Note that ``--keep`` doesn't keep obsolete units around anymore, they are either deleted in case the string is untranslated or marked as obsolete in case the string was translated.

 .. versionchanged:: 2.5

-Along with ``--keep`` the ``--modified-since`` option can be used to keep translations that have a change ID **greater than** the given value.
-This way some translated strings can be updated from in-disk files while at preserving in-DB translations for other strings that meet the given criterion.
+Along with ``--keep``, the ``--modified-since`` option can be used to control the set of translations that will be updated: translations with a change ID **greater than** the given value will be kept.

-To illustrate the results of these later options, have a look at the following table that emulates the behavior of ``pootle update_stores --modified-since=5 --keep``:
+To illustrate the results of these two options, the following table emulates the behavior of a ``pootle update_stores --modified-since=5 --keep`` run:

 ========================================== ============= =================
  File on disk                               DB before     DB after